kavyakk42/food_autocomplete/README.md

 ** Do not open "index.html" directly without opening the local server.
 The file will not work properly .

 If you are using Visual Studio (preferable) open "index.html" in any server of your choice.

+"Demo.mp4" is uploaded to show implementation of project